arturom/search-analysis/README.md

 http.cors.enabled: true
 http.cors.allow-origin: '*'
 ```
+---

 ## Development

-The app was initialized with Create React App.
+The app was initialized with [Create React App](https://github.com/facebook/create-react-app).

-It is deployed to Github Pages using the gh-pages package.
+It is deployed to Github Pages using [the gh-pages package](https://github.com/tschaub/gh-pages).

+## Roadmap
+The custom tab needs the following improvements:
+- Add all tokenizers
+- Allow tokenizer parameter input
+- Add all token filters
+- Allow filter parameter input
+- Allow filters to be inserted in any order